SoftBellies/PiRogue/mitmproxy/README.md

 # Google Location Service live map
 Some applications like _Waze_ use GLS to accurately locate you.
 This plugin is meant to dynamically display GPS locations and Wifi routers locations on a map.
+Checkout the [Google Location Service reverse engineering](https://esther.codes/reverse-engineering-google-location-gms-specification/).

 ![logo](https://git.0x39b.fr/lambda/PiRogue/raw/master/pictures/gls_live_map.png)